Metatarsus Adductus: Diagnosis, Therapy, and Medical Research

 The best solution for metatarsus adductus today is by wearing the UNFO shoes/brace.

-The UNFO brace is an approved FDA & CE product and it is the most advanced treating method and the easiest one for babies until 9 months worldwide.
+The UNFO brace is an approved FDA & CE product and it is the most advanced treatment method and the easiest one for babies until 9 months worldwide.

 The treatment is straightforward, we use the shoes for 6 weeks and we get 95-98% straight foot after 2 to 3 weeks.